Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Abstract

 \section{Abstract}

 GPU systems are increasingly powering modern datacenters at scale.
-Despite being highly performant, GPU systems suffer from performance variation at the node and cluster levels.
-Such performance variation significantly impacts both high-performance computing and artificial intelligence workloads, such as cutting-edge large language models (LLMs).
-In this work, we analyze the performance of a single-node multi-GPU system running LLM training, and observe that the kernel-level performance variation is highly correlated with concurrent computation communication (C3), a technique to overlap computation and communication across GPUs for performance gains.
-We then take a further step to reason that thermally induced straggling coupling with C3 impacts performance variation, coined as the \name effect.
-More specifically, \name describes that in a multi-GPU node, thermal imbalance across GPUs introduces node-level straggler GPUs (hotter and slower), which in turn slow down the leader GPUs (cooler and faster). \name leads to node-level performance variation and inefficiency, impacting the entire datacenter from the bottom up.
+Despite being highly performant, GPU systems can exhibit performance variation at the node and cluster levels.
+Such performance variation can significantly impact both high-performance computing and artificial intelligence workloads, such as cutting-edge large language models (LLMs).
+In this work, we analyze the performance of a single-node multi-GPU system running LLM training, and observe that the kernel-level performance variation is highly correlated with concurrent computation and communication (C3), a technique to overlap computation and communication across GPUs for performance gains.
+We then take a further step to reason that thermally induced straggling coupled with C3 impacts performance variation, which we coin the \name effect.
+More specifically, \name describes that in a multi-GPU node, thermal imbalance across GPUs can introduce node-level straggler GPUs (hotter and slower), which in turn slow down the leader GPUs (cooler and faster). \name{} can lead to node-level performance variation and inefficiency, potentially impacting the entire datacenter.

 We propose analytical performance and power models for \name, to understand the potential system-level gains.
 We further design simple detection and mitigation techniques to effectively address the \name problem, and evaluate three different power management solutions, including (1) power optimization under GPU thermal design power, (2) performance optimization under node-level GPU power capping, and (3) performance optimization under node-level CPU power sloshing.
-We conduct experiments on two workloads on two AMD Instinct\texttrademark{} MI300X GPU systems under two LLM training frameworks, and observe up to $6\%$ performance and $4\%$ power improvements, potentially saving hundreds of millions of dollars in datacenters.
-Our solution is almost \textit{free lunch} (i.e., about 200 lines of PyTorch code with no GPU kernel rewrites) and can be effortlessly adopted in datacenters as a new node-level power management layer.
+We conduct experiments on two workloads on two AMD Instinct\texttrademark{} MI300X GPU systems under two LLM training frameworks, and observe up to $6\%$ performance and $4\%$ power improvements, potentially saving several tens of millions of dollars in electricity costs in datacenters.
+Our solution consists of approximately 200 lines of PyTorch code, requires no GPU kernel modifications, and can be deployed in datacenters as a new node-level power management layer.
+Our code is available on GitHub: \url{https://github.com/UnaryLab/lit_silicon_tuning_amd}.